Lobesitdoll/mdncomp/README.md

 - Browser status
   - List status and release dates per browser
   - List browsers per status
-- Documentation:
+- Additional documentation:
   - Shows URL to documentation page for the feature on [MDN](https://developer.mozilla.org/).
-  - Can show a short description (summary) for each feature.
+  - Can show a short description (summary) for each feature (works offline).
   - Download and show documentation excerpt on the command line as well as cache the data.
   - Open documentation links in the default browser from the command line.
 - Basic test tools: